 - Risk Management will review the Center’s recommendation, and will either approve or deny the flight request.

 - If the Flight Request is approved, the applicant must comply with the Center’s final recommendations and must, at the conclusion of the flight, complete a Flight Report through the UC Drones Web App.

 3rd party and non-UC operators do not have access to the UC Drones Web App, and will need to complete a Flight Request via the UAS Safety system for approval to fly a drone on campus or for other purposes not related to University business.
 The Center will process the Flight Request and respond to the applicant by email.

 At the conclusion of an approved drone flight, non-UC operators must complete and submit a Flight Report.

 Recreational UAS Operators (Model Aircraft)

-After registering the drone with the FAA, UC employees must go to the UC Drones Web App to register University UASs with the UC Center of Excellence on Unmanned Aircraft System Safety.
+After registering the drone with the FAA, UC employees must open the UC Drones Web App and register University UASs with the UC Center of Excellence on Unmanned Aircraft System Safety.